fschutt/azul/api/_patches/html/guide/03 CSS styling.md

 .__azul-native-text-input-container { } // style the container of the TextInput widget
 .__azul-native-text-input-label { } // style the text of the TextInput widget

+__azul-native-progressbar-container { } // style the ProgressBar container
+__azul-native-progressbar-bar { } // style the ProgressBar bar
+__azul-native-progressbar-label { } // style the ProgressBar label
 </code><br/>
 <br/>